carpentries-incubator/twitter-with-twarc/_episodes/01-introduction.md

 You may be asking, "What is twarc?" or, "Why do all things involving Twitter have to start with a 'tw'?".

+twarc was created by a group of people now known as Documenting the Now.

+[Documenting the Now](docnow.io) develops open source tools and community centered practices that support the ethical collection, use, and preservation of publicly available content shared on the web and social media.

-Twarc is a command line tool and Python library that is used to collect and archive Tweets through the Twitter API.
+twarc is a command line tool and Python library that is used to collect and archive Tweets through the Twitter API.
 Twarc is a community built, Free and Open Source Software (FOSS).
 To elaborate, twarc is accessible, free, and can help simplify data harvesting once you practice using it.
 Twarc is also an active open-source project, so